-Lisa Damour, renowned psychologist and author of the bestselling Untangled: Guiding Teenage Girls Through the Seven Transitions into Adulthood, explains that in calling their parents, many freshman are handing over their emotional trash and by doing so, moving forward.
+Lisa Damour, renowned psychologist and author of bestselling books Untangled: Guiding Teenage Girls Through the Seven Transitions into Adulthood and Under Pressure: Confronting the Epidemic of Stress and Anxiety in Girls, explains that in calling their parents, many freshmen are handing over their emotional trash and by doing so, moving forward.

-In a widely read New York Times article, Damour explained that when our kids were little, they literally handed us their trash, along with used gum and food they had chewed but chosen not to ingest.
-When they are older they offer up their emotional trash.
+In a widely read New York Times article, Damour explained that when our kids were little, they handed us their trash and used gum and food they had chewed but chose not to ingest.
+When they are older, they offer up their emotional trash.
 They tell us all of their worst feelings and, in the telling, unburden themselves, Damour states,

 I cannot say this often enough.
 Upsetting the parent is the actual solution.
 One of the things I do in caring for girls is when they come to me upset, I tell them to come back the next day and we will talk tomorrow.
 I have yet to have a student at the same level of crisis the following day.

-While complaining or crying to us, their parents, may turn us inside out, in so many cases just by lending our ear and our murmured support, we are helping our teens begin to solve the problem themselves.
-Amour advises,
+While complaining or crying to us, their parents may turn us inside out, in so many cases, just by lending our ear and our murmured support, we are helping our teens begin to solve the problem themselves.
+Damour advises,

 For most freshmen, feeling homesick is a short stage and soon forgotten.
-At the time it is excruciating, and it can last weeks or even months, but for most kids, it lifts.
+At the time, it is excruciating, and it can last weeks or even months, but for most kids, it lifts.
 But parents have a role to play here.
-Phyllis Goldberg, a psychologist, suggest to parents that they
+Phyllis Goldberg, a psychologist, suggests to parents that they

 Listen to what your kids have to say about how they’re feeling before jumping in with solutions.
 Be available and supportive, letting them know it’s normal and helping them feel confident that they can work it through.
 Offer suggestions, one at a time, starting with what might be the easiest — text your best friend who understands.

-Even if you, and your teen are feeling uncomfortable, do not jump into actions, says Christina Jones, LCSW,
+Even if you and your teen are feeling uncomfortable, do not jump into action, says Christina Jones, LCSW,